Coverage of Organ Transplant under Health Insurance in India

 Of course, the higher the cover the better.** Also, having an absolute financial limit can get very tricky –say Rs.
 50000 may be good enough right now, but not in the next 20 years, when you actually need it – thanks to inflation!**

 While purchasing a health insurance plan, it is important to imagine what expenses may be incurred when you say 50 or 60 years old.
-You must look for covers for all types of treatments and surgeries, find out if there is a comprehensive insurance policy for all the expenses that you may incur.
+Because an organ transplant - like a kidney or heart transplant may cost you a lot.
+Hence, you must look for covers for all types of treatments and surgeries, find out if there is a comprehensive insurance policy for all the expenses that you may incur.

 In the end, insurance companies like to protect their own interest with extremely detailed policy documents that you must go through before signing up for any health insurance policy.
 Analyze each area in your policy document with a fine-toothed comb, in order to make sure that you are making the most of the organ donation part of your health insurance policy.